MoPl90/cosmological_tests/ReadMe.md

 The Supernova data is from the Joint Light curve analysis (Betoule et al., arXiv:1401.4064)

-Qusar data courtesy of Elisabeta Risaliti; analysis following (Risaliti & Lusso,  arXiv:1505.07118 and arXiv:1811.02590)
+Qusar data courtesy of Elisabeta Lusso; analysis following Risaliti & Lusso, arXiv:1505.07118 and arXiv:1811.02590

 BAO data: see publication.

-CMB data: Planck legacy archive (https://pla.esac.esa.int/)
+CMB data: Planck18 distnace priors from 1808.05724